omar-polo/gemini/README.md

  - `:request`: the object backing the request.
  - `:code` and `:meta` are the parsed header response.
  - `:body` an instance of a `BufferedReader`.
-Note: closing the body is not enough, always call `clase` on the returned map.
+Note: closing the body is not enough, always call `close` on the returned map.
  - `:redirected?` true if a redirect was followed.

 ```clojure